calculquebec/cq-formation-advanced-python/ul-20160216/07-mpi.md

 1. Point to Point: used for exchanging data between two processes.
 2. Collective Operations: used for exchanging data between any number of processes, in one operation.

-We will re-implement the previous example, in turn, using both communication pattern.
+We will re-implement the previous example, in turn, using both communication patterns.

 #### Point to Point

 This mode of communication implies that one process can talk to only one other process at a time.
 One approach we could use in our implementation is to elect a process as our master process, and make it compute our intervals and send it to each other processes, one at a time.
 We will use our rank 0 for this task.

-*** add not ***
+*** add note ***
-In most MPI program, rank 0 is doing more things like initialisation or data distribution.
+In most MPI program, rank 0 is doing more things like initialization or data distribution.
 Keep in mind that this is a design decision and that rank 0 is exactly the same as other processes.
 It just happens that rank 0 will always exist (since it's the first process) so people tend to choose that one for this coordinating role.

 The first thing we will add is the MPI library import: